y-du/simple-env-var-manager/README.md

 Description
 ---

-With `simple-env-var-manager` the configuration is defined as a class in your code and is accessible by IDE code completion mechanisms, thus ruling out having to guess config keys during implementation.
+With `simple-env-var-manager` configurations are defined as classes and are accessible by IDE code completion mechanisms.
 Configurations are stored as object trees during runtime and values reside in attributes.
-See [Usage](#usage) for more information.

 Quickstart
 ---